aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/license-management/set-metered-license/_index.md

 ---
-title: "Save EPS as PNG with Aspose.Page Java (Metered License)"
+title: "Convert EPS to PNG with Aspose.Page Java (Metered License)"
 linktitle: Set Metered License in Java
 second_title: Aspose.Page Java API
 description: "Learn how to save EPS as PNG using Aspose.Page for Java while configuring a metered license.
 Step‑by‑step guide with full code example."